Quiq/contact-us-boxes/README.md

   window.QuiqContactUs.render()
 </script>
 ```
+This package is also published as an npm module and can be imported using unpkg.

 If you want to use a specific version rather than staying on the latest release, you can specify this in the `src` of the script tag.